nishantjr/ml-tableau/docs/04-guarded-patterns.md

 * $\Omega((e \in \exists \bar x\ldotp \phi, v)) = 2 \times N + 1$ where $N$ is the number of fixedpoint markers in $\deflist$.
 * $\Omega(a, v)                                 = 2 \times N + 2$ otherwise.

-In the next section we prove some important theorems:
+Similar to Theorems~\ref{thm:qf-decidable}
+we may prove that pre-models correspond to models and that guarded patterns are decidable.

 Theorem